rimmartin/saxon-node/README.md

 ####Prebuilts

- linux-x64, darwin-x64 and win32-ia32.
-More are being made.
+ linux-x64,linux-ia32, darwin-x64 and win32-ia32.

 ```bash
 npm install --fallback-to-build
 ```
+will first try to find a compatible native prebuilt.
+If it works you won't need development tools and compilers.

 ####Building (only if needed; contact me if there is a particular prebuild you would use)
 If a compatible prebuilt is not found, a number of environment variables are needed.